-- 1 Make a copy of any non-standard policy customizations you have made to your driver rules: - 1a In iManager, navigate to the Driver Overview for the driver. - 1b Click the arrow icon for a policy you want to save. - 1c Select a new or customized policy in the list, then click Edit. - 1d Click Save As, specify a filename, then click Finish. - 1e Repeat Step 1b through Step 1d for each custom policy. - 2 Import the Linux and UNIX driver over the existing NIS driver: - 2a Copy the driver rules file LinuxUnix.xml to the appropriate location. - For a Linux or UNIX Metadirectory server, run the installation script on the Metadirectory server, and select Install only the rules (LinuxUnix.xml) and schema components.
-Respond to the prompts as appropriate. - For details, see Section 3.5, "Running the Installation Script," on page 23. - For a NetWare[®] or Windows Metadirectory server, you will import the rules from your workstation in Step 2d. - 2b In the Driver Set Overview in iManager, click Add Driver. - 2c Select the appropriate existing driver set, then click Next. - 2d Import the driver rules file. - For a Linux or UNIX Metadirectory server, select Import a driver configuration from the server (.XML file), select LinuxUnix.xml, then click Next. - For a NetWare or Windows Metadirectory server, select Import a driver configuration from the client (.XML file), enter or browse for LinuxUnix.xml on the workstation (where you placed it in Step 3 on page 29), then click Next. - 2e Select the existing NIS driver to update in the Existing Drivers box on the Create Driver page. - 2f Select an installation method, then click Next. - For details about choosing an installation method, see Section 2.5, "Choosing between the Basic and the Advanced Installation Methods," on page 19. - 2g Specify the configuration settings as described in Section 3.7, "Setting Up the Driver on the Metadirectory Server," on page 24, then click Next. - 2h Select Update everything about that driver, then click Next. - 2i Click Finish to complete the driver installation. - 3 Export the newly created policies to an XML file: - 3a In iManager, navigate to the Driver Overview for the driver. - 3b Click Export, then click Next. - 3c Accept the default export settings to export all policies, and then click Next. - 3d Leave the Prompt field blank, then click Next. - 3e Click Save As, specify a filename, then click Finish.
+- 1 Make a copy of any non-standard policy customizations you have made to your driver rules: - 1a In iManager, navigate to the Driver Overview for the driver. - 1b Click the arrow icon for a policy you want to save. - 1c Select a new or customized policy in the list, then click Edit. - 1d Click Save As, specify a filename, then click Finish. - 1e Repeat Step 1b through Step 1d for each custom policy. - 2 Import the Linux and UNIX driver over the existing NIS driver: - 2a In the Driver Set Overview in iManager, click Add Driver. - 2b Select the appropriate existing driver set, then click Next. - 2c Import the driver rules file.

-4 Integrate your customizations into the policies that you saved in Step 1.
+Select Import a driver configuration from the server (.XML file), select LinuxUnix-IDM3 5 0-V2.xml, then click Next.

+- 2d Select the existing NIS driver to update in the Existing Drivers box on the Create Driver page. - 2e Select an installation method, then click Next.

+For details about choosing an installation method, see Section 2.5, "Choosing between the Basic and the Advanced Installation Methods," on page 21.

+- 2f Specify the configuration settings as described in Section 3.6, "Setting Up the Driver on the Metadirectory Server," on page 26, then click Next. - 2g Select Update everything about that driver, then click Next. - 2h Click Finish to complete the driver installation. - 3 Export the newly created policies to an XML file: - 3a In iManager, navigate to the Driver Overview for the driver. - 3b Click Export, then click Next. - 3c Accept the default export settings to export all policies, and then click Next. - 3d Leave the Prompt field blank, then click Next. - 3e Click Save As, specify a filename, then click Finish. - 4 Integrate your customizations into the policies that you saved in Step 1.